LukeShortCloud/rootpages/src/virtualization/kubernetes_security.rst

    $ echo -n password | base64
    cGFzc3dvcmQ=

 Create a manifest for the EncryptionConfiguration API.
-Configure AES encryption for new Secret objects and allow old unencrypted Secrets to continue to work by using the no-operationg ``identity`` provider.
+Configure AES encryption for new Secret objects and allow old unencrypted Secrets to continue to work by using the no-operation ``identity`` provider.
 For information on the specification and usage of this special API, refer to the `EncryptionConfiguration documentation <kubernetes_development.html#encryptionconfiguration>`__.

 .. code-block:: sh